-- Module review by means of student feedback questionnaires and course organisers' reports. - Annual staff appraisal. - Peer observation of teaching. - External examiners' reports. - Periodic Internal Review by the College involving external panel members. - Periodic Institutional Audit of the College by the Quality Assurance Agency.
+- Module review by means of student experience questionnaires and module organisers' reports.

+- Annual staff appraisal.

+- Peer observation of teaching.

+- External examiners' reports.

+- Periodic Programme Review by the University.

 The Committees within SEMS that have responsibility for monitoring and evaluating quality and standards are